 Sarajevo to Mostar by Train

 At present there is no functioning train station in Sarajevo.
-We were told ‘maybe next month’ which people on the Bosnia TripAdvisor forum found hilarious.
+We were told ‘maybe next month’ which people on the Bosnia and Herzegovina TripAdvisor forum found hilarious.

 Croatia to Mostar